Syringa

 Syringa is a genus of 12 currently recognized species of flowering woody plants in the olive family or Oleaceae called lilacs.
 These lilacs are native to woodland and scrub from southeastern Europe to eastern Asia, and widely and commonly cultivated in temperate areas elsewhere.

 The genus is most closely related to Ligustrum (privet), classified with it in Oleaceae tribus Oleeae subtribus Ligustrinae.

-Lilacs are used as food plants by the larvae of some moth species, including copper underwing, scalloped oak and Svensson's copper underwing.
+Lilacs are used as food plants by the larvae of some moth species, including lilac leaf mining moth, privet hawk moth, copper underwing, scalloped oak and Svensson's copper underwing.

 Description

-They are small trees, ranging in size from 2 to 10 m tall, with stems up to 20 to 30 cm diameter.
+Lilacs are small trees, ranging in size from 2 to 10 m tall, with stems up to 20 to 30 cm diameter.
 The leaves are opposite (occasionally in whorls of three) in arrangement, and their shape is simple and heart-shaped to broad lanceolate in most species, but pinnate in a few species (e.g. S. protolaciniata, S. pinnatifolia).

 Flowers

 The flowers are produced in spring, each flower being 5 to 10 mm in diameter with a four-lobed corolla, the corolla tube narrow, 5 to 20 mm long; they are monoecious, with fertile stamens and stigma in each flower.
 The usual flower colour is a shade of purple (often a light purple or "lilac"), but white, pale yellow and pink, and even a dark burgundy color are also found.

 The flowers grow in large panicles, and in several species have a strong fragrance.
 Flowering varies between mid spring to early summer, depending on the species.
+One particular cultivar, trademark Bloomerang, first blooms in spring and then again late summer through fall.